snglAyush126/Craving-world/README.md

 # Craving-world
-A basic frontend website created using css and html basics.
-This is a food odering website which is also responsive in nature.
+A food ordering front-end website created using css and html basics.